nealcaren/crisis-and-opportunity-books/books/there-is-confusion/there-is-confusion.md

 "What sort of story?"
 Joel Marshall asked, willing and anxious to please her, for she was his favorite child.

-"Story 'bout somebody great, Daddy.
+"Story ’bout somebody great, Daddy.
 Great like I'm going to be when I get to be a big girl."

 He stared at her amazed and adoring.
 She was like a little, living echo